oapicf/pinterest-sdk/clients/go/generated/docs/AdAccountCreateSubscriptionRequest.md

 `func (o *AdAccountCreateSubscriptionRequest) HasPartnerRefreshToken() bool`

 HasPartnerRefreshToken returns a boolean if a field has been set.

+### GetPartnerMetadata

+`func (o *AdAccountCreateSubscriptionRequest) GetPartnerMetadata() AdAccountCreateSubscriptionRequestPartnerMetadata`

+GetPartnerMetadata returns the PartnerMetadata field if non-nil, zero value otherwise.

+### GetPartnerMetadataOk

+`func (o *AdAccountCreateSubscriptionRequest) GetPartnerMetadataOk() (*AdAccountCreateSubscriptionRequestPartnerMetadata, bool)`

+GetPartnerMetadataOk returns a tuple with the PartnerMetadata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPartnerMetadata

+`func (o *AdAccountCreateSubscriptionRequest) SetPartnerMetadata(v AdAccountCreateSubscriptionRequestPartnerMetadata)`

+SetPartnerMetadata sets PartnerMetadata field to given value.

+### HasPartnerMetadata

+`func (o *AdAccountCreateSubscriptionRequest) HasPartnerMetadata() bool`

+HasPartnerMetadata returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)